Agenta-AI/agenta/README.md

 ## How Agenta works:
-<details closed><summary>Write your LLM-powered application as you would normally do.
+<details open><summary>Write your LLM-powered application as you would normally do.
 Feel free to use any framework, library, or model (langchain or llma_index, GPT-4 or Falcon).</summary>
 <br/>

 _Example simple application that generates baby names_